wolfram-carbide/abhirathsharma.com/src/content/posts/not-being-sold-to.md

 Hermès plays the same game.
 You cannot walk into a store and buy a Birkin.
 You place an order, join a queue, and wait.
 Sometimes for years.
 The bag is not being sold to you.
 A Birkin starts at around €10,000 in Paris but commands double or triple that on the resale market.
 By maintaining scarcity, Hermes commands a stunning price to earnings ratio compared to LVMH, the luxury conglomerate that has not maintained enough scarcity and once tried to to buy out Hermès.

+Here's a comparison of their profitability and P/E ratios.
+A high P/E suggests that investors expect strong future growth, or value the stock more.

 ![LVMH vs Hermès P/E Ratio](/images/posts/lvmh-hermes-pe-ratio.png)

 ![LVMH vs Hermès EBITDA Margin](/images/posts/lvmh-hermes-ebitda-margin.png)